mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # Defines maximum length of item name excluding color codes for itemname command
   # Set it to 0 if you want to remove restrictions
   MaxLength: 64
+  Anvil:
+    # When enabled and items name is being colorized, we will enforce it to be in Italic to mimic vanilla item renaming
+    ItalicByDefault: true
+  # When enabled we will check source item in adition to final one
+  # This can prevent items with specific names being completely disabled from being renamed and prevent other items being renamed into them
+  CheckSource: true
   # List of materials followed with optional regex code which can prevent specific naming, like renaming mob spawners into another type while still allowing renaming spawner into anything else
   List:
   - mobspawner:([A-z]+ (?i)\w*spawner)